kerbenoe/alice-in-markdown/chapter-5.md

 “I have answered three questions, and that is enough,”
     Said his father; “don’t give yourself airs!
 Do you think I can listen all day to such stuff?
-    Be off, or I’ll kick you down stairs!”
+    Be off, or I’ll kick you down stairs!" </em>

 “That is not said right,” said the Caterpillar.